Comparing Scuba Diving in the Canary Islands

 Secondly, many people think that as the Canaries are 'in the Eastern Atlantic' that they suffer from the same sort of stormy weather, icebergs and cold water that could be used as a backdrop for a remake of 'Titanic'.

 The reality is that weather conditions are very stable in the Canaries, with high pressure from the 'Azores High' for much of the year and steady trade winds in summer.
-Just like the Caribbean, the Canaries can have odd stormy days, but if you look at our history of diving conditions in Arinaga you will see that we dive nearly every day of the year.
+Just like the Caribbean, the Canaries can have odd stormy days, but we dive nearly every day of the year.

 This difference is enough to restrict coral growth in the Canaries yet otherwise the diving conditions can be very similar, with good water clarity for most of the year in both areas.
 The Canary Islands have a range of colourful fish including parrotfish, wrasse, damselfish, glass-eyes and more, and if the Canary Islands lack the variety of the Caribbean, there are many species common to both areas, including lizardfish, goatfish, pufferfish, barracudas and moray eels which can be found in abundance here in the Canaries.